Amesbury: Etymology

 The derivation of the name of the town is uncertain.
-It may derive from an Anglo-Saxon named Ambre, or from the Old English amore-burh meaning 'fortification frequented by buntings or/and Yellowhammers'.
+It may derive from an Anglo-Saxon named Ambre, or from the Old English amore-burh meaning 'fortification frequented by buntings or/and yellowhammers'.
 It has also been suggested that the name is derived from Ambrosius Aurelianus, leader of Romano-British resistance to Saxon invasions in the 5th century.

 Geography

 Amesbury is located in southern Wiltshire, 7 mi north-northeast of Salisbury on the A345.
 It sits in the River Avon valley on the southern fringes of Salisbury Plain and has historically been considered an important river crossing area on the road from London to Warminster and Exeter.
-This has continued into the present with the building of the A303 across the Avon next to the town.
+This has continued into the present with the building of the A303 road across the Avon next to the town.
 Originally the town developed around the water meadows next to several bends in the river, but in time has spread onto the valley hillsides and absorbed part of the military airfield at Boscombe Down.